clonq/jmd/README.md

 }
 ```

 Only the common keys are extracted in the schema and the per-field consistency information is adjusted accordingly.
-Note the missing `types` entry in the case of the `name` field as type consistency becomes irrelevant in the context of a key-incosistent field.
+Note the missing `types` entry in the case of the `name` field as type consistency becomes irrelevant in the context of a key-inconsistent field.

 Here's a type-inconsistent array example:

 `[{name:'alice',age:23}, {name:'bob',age:32}, {name:'charlie',age:'sixteen'}]`

-In this case the `age` key of the last element is inconsistent with the previoious two values: string respectively number.
+In this case the `age` key of the last element is inconsistent with the previous two values: string respectively number.
 The output becomes now:

 ```
 {